SmCTwelve/f1-bot/README.md

 A Procfile is included for easy hosting on Heroku as a worker dyno.
 For other hosting configurations ensure `bot.py` is used as the entry point.

 ## Commands
+Commands which take `round` and `season` parameters will default to the latest race of the current season if omitted.
+If only the `round` parameter is provided, then `season` will be the current season.
+Otherwise, both parameters should be given in the order `round` `season`.

+Commands which take the `driver_id` parameter must be a valid ID used by the Ergast API.
+Typically, this is the driver's surnane, e.g. 'alonso', 'vettel'.
+However, in cases where the surname applies to multiple drivers, the ID will typically be `firstname_surname`, e.g. 'michael_schumacher', 'max_verstappen'.
+A future update will add the ability to provide the driver code such as 'HAM' instead for easier use.

-Commands are invoked with the prefix `!` (can be changed in config) and base `f1` command followed by one of the following subcommands:
+Invoke a command in Discord by typing the prefix `!` (can be changed in config) and base `f1` command followed by one of the following subcommands:

 - `!help f1` -  Display help text for the available commands